 ossfs is available in two versions: 1.0 and 2.0.
-Version 2.0 has been completely re-architected for modern, compute-intensive applications.
-It offers significant performance upgrades but imposes some restrictions on POSIX semantics.
-It is the primary version for future development.
-We strongly recommend using ossfs 2.0 for new applications such as AI training, inference, and autonomous driving simulations, especially if you cannot easily use an OSS SDK or use the OSS Connector for AI/ML to accelerate model training.
-In contrast, ossfs 1.0 provides more comprehensive support for POSIX semantics and is suitable for daily use in less performance-sensitive scenarios.
+Version 2.0 is re-architected for modern, compute-intensive applications.
+It offers significant performance upgrades but has some limitations on POSIX semantics and is the primary version for future development.
+If you are working on AI training, inference, autonomous driving simulation, or other modern workloads, and you cannot conveniently use the OSS SDK or the OSS Connector for AI/ML to accelerate model training, we strongly recommend ossfs 2.0.
+In contrast, ossfs 1.0 provides more comprehensive support for POSIX semantics and is suitable for daily use in scenarios without high performance requirements.

 Prerequisites